otterley/aws-ami-factory/README.md

 After checking out this code repository into a local directory, run `npm install`.

+Then, run `npm run build`.
+This will compile all the TypeScript files to Javascript.

 ## Create a Build Pipeline

 ### Step 1: Create a configuration file